Avondale Construction Accident Lawyer | Phillips Law Group

 These cases can be very complex, as there are different types of claims and multiple parties that could be at fault.
 The Avondale construction accident lawyers at Phillips Law Group are prepared to guide you through the process, pursuing maximum compensation for your damages.

-For more than 27 years, our firm has been advocating for the injured, recovering $750 million in compensation on their behalf.
+For more than 27 years, our firm has been advocating for the injured, recovering $1 billion in compensation on their behalf.
 We are led by founder Jeffrey Phillips, who is a member of the National Trial Lawyers Association ”“ Top 100.

 There is no cost to discuss your accident in an initial consultation with one of our licensed attorneys.
 If we validate your claim, and you decide to move forward, there are no upfront fees.